-It is a relatively common occurrence for radiologists to be asked to distinguish between cerebral toxoplasmosis and primary CNS lymphoma patients with HIV/AIDS.
+It is a relatively common occurrence for radiologists to be asked to distinguish between cerebral toxoplasmosis and primary CNS lymphoma in patients with HIV/AIDS.
 Treatment is clearly different and thus accurate interpretation of CT and MRI is essential.

 In many instances, the imaging appearance is classic and differentiation is not problematic; however, in 50-80% of cases the appearances can be very similar 1.
 Below are helpful distinguishing features.

 Primary CNS lymphoma typically demonstrates sub-ependymal spread, whereas toxoplasmosis tends to be scattered thought the basal ganglia and at the corticomedullary junction 1.

 HIV lymphoma also is far more frequently a solitary lesion, whereas toxoplasmosis is usually multifocal (86%) 2,3.